I grew up wanting to know you.

 I never felt normal growing up because I believed there was something wrong with me if my Dad didn’t want to know me and be in my life.

 Today I have a loving relationship with my other Father.

 He explained to me that a lot of my anger as a youth was because of confusion.

-My Father told me He had big plans for my life but in order for me to walk in my freedom I must look back at my past and let go of any bitterness, un-forgiveness or resentments I may have toward anyone.
+My Father told me He have big plans for my life but in order for me to walk in my freedom I must look back at my past and let go of any bitterness, un-forgiveness or resentments I may have toward anyone.

 He taught me I have suppressed feeling that I’m not aware of.

 I heard you have passed away, but I want you to know I never felt bitter towards you or had any resentments.
-I just wanted us to have a loving relationship.

 Although we never met I love you and hope to see you after this life.

-Happy Father’s Day Dad
+Happy Father’s Day Pops

 love your son,